antonmry/galiglobal/src/jbake/content/blog/2021/20210207-Flink-event-time.md

 The problem with this approach is we are mixing processing and event time so the result won't be deterministic, or even correct depending on the circumstances.

-For example, [BoundedOutOfOrdernessStrategyJob].
-It starts defining the watermark interval each 100 ms.
+For example, with [BoundedOutOfOrdernessStrategyJob], we start defining the watermark interval each 100 ms.

 ```java